rdmpage/gbif-sdr/README.md

 # Species Distribution Repository (SDR)

-This repository is base don a export from Google Code, the README is based on the “About.wiki” file.
+This repository is based on an export from Google Code, the README is based on the “About.wiki” file.

 Species distributions or ranges are a very fundamental information for biodiversity studies and conservation.
 Without knowledge of where species are most of the envision biodiversity services  are not possible.
 Most of the information on species distributions comes from: